 2010 – Finalist for the Rockford Register Star’s Excelsior Award

-2013 – Ken-Rock Center launched the opening of the Ken-Rock Learning Center for 3-5 year olds.
+2013 – Ken-Rock Center launched the opening of the Ken-Rock Learning Center.

 2014 – Winner of the 2014 Rockford Register’s Star Excelsior Award

-2018- Opened the renovated community room and introduced the public to Jovannah Hall a reception room for weddings, showers, birthday parties, anniversary, reunions and after funeral gatherings.
+2018- Opened the renovated community room and introduced the public to Banquet Hall a reception room for weddings, showers, birthday parties, anniversary, reunions and after funeral gatherings.